firstbatchxyz/HollowDB-grpc/README.md

 # HollowDB gRPC Cluster

-HollowDB cluster is a middleman between the warp-contracts and the hollowdb clients which takes the burden of contract evaulation from the client and gives them to a dedicated server in order to catch web2 like performance.
+HollowDB cluster is a middleware between the warp-contracts and the hollowdb clients which takes the burden of contract evaulation from the client and gives them to a dedicated server in order to catch web2 like performance.

 For more information about the cluster please check this [link](/docs/cluster.md).